 Takeaway:

 Tudor does a great job promoting its new collection with a video commercial and well-placed products.
-It could improve by reducing the amount of calls to action on the first frame of their page.

-2. Ava Estell reviews landing page
+2. Ava Estell

-Ava Estell is a skincare online shop.
+Ava Estell is an online shop selling skincare products.

 To target the keyword “Ava Estell reviews,” they created a separate landing page.